-How to delete messages on your iPhone (and retrieve deleted texts if you change your mind)
+How to delete messages on your iPhone and retrieve deleted ones

 For most of us, the general sentiment is that phones are for texting.
 You read a text and can respond at your convenience.
 And just as quickly as you respond to it, you forget about the text altogether.